Dave-Lowndes/DavesVisualStudioVisualizers/CppCustomVisualizer/README.md

 ![LOGFONT demonstration animation](logfont-demo.gif)
 ***
-### Original project on which this is based
+### Original Project
+This project is  based on the CppCustomVisualizer in the [Microsoft Concord Extensibility Sample](https://github.com/Microsoft/ConcordExtensibilitySamples/wiki/Cpp-Custom-Visualizer-Sample).
-The original CppCustomVisualizer only handles the FILETIME type, and only shows a local format of it.
+The original visualizer only handles the FILETIME type, and only shows a local format of it.

-More information can be found in the [Wiki for that project](https://github.com/Microsoft/ConcordExtensibilitySamples/wiki/Cpp-Custom-Visualizer-Sample).

 Natvis documentation can be found on [docs.microsoft.com](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects).

+Thanks to [Gregg Miskelly](https://github.com/gregg-miskelly) for pointing me in the right direction in getting this project to build for Visual Studio 2022.

-## Notes on Changes to the Original example
+## Notes on additions to the original example
 ### dll folder

 #### _EntryPoint.cpp